album-app/album/docs/installation-instructions.md

 - C:\\Users\USERNAME\Anaconda-dir\Library\bin

 ## Conda vs mamba
 Album is working with conda and mamba, which are both package managers for Python.
-The main difference is that, mamba is faster than conda and can in some cases resolve environments which conda cannot.
+The main difference is, that mamba is faster than conda and can in some cases resolve environments which conda cannot.
 If you want to use mamba you can install mamba in the base environment and then create the Album environment with mamba, or you can use the micromamba installer to avoid conda all together.